TheQuestioningCake/nasa-photo-search/README.md

 ## Description

-My proposal for our project is to use the NASA API to display the picture of the day, and then have a search function that allows a user to search the photo website for NASA by keyword and returns the photos.
-The search function upon typing would show previous search terms stored locally.
+Our project is to use the NASA API to display the picture of the day, and then have a search function that allows a user to search the photo website for NASA by keyword and returns the and display photos.
+The "View Previous search" button opens a modal and shows previous search terms stored locally.

 ## User Story